-Students at Trident have formed a voluntary group – the APEX Energy Student Council.
-This group works with Dave to reduce energy consumption in the school.
-Within the student council, there are subgroups with a specific focus – for example, lighting, hot water, heating.
+Students at Trident formed a voluntary group – the APEX Energy Student Council.
+This group worked with Dave to reduce energy consumption in the school.
+Within the student council, there were subgroups with a specific focus – for example, lighting, hot water, and heating.

-The energy working party and the APEX Energy Student Council have:
+The energy working party and the APEX Energy Student Council:

 - changed some lighting to 4.7 Watt LED bulbs instead of 50W incandescent bulbs